bseddon/phpOLAPi/README.md

 phpOLAPi - A PHP API for XMLA to connect to OLAP databases
 ======

+Features:

+- execute MDX statements over XMLA
+- use result data in PHP as an associative array
+- transform the result into other structures via plug-in renderers: e.g. an HTML table, CSV, etc.
+- create MDX queries in OOP-style via MDX query builder
+- explore database schemas (cubes, dimensions, hierarchies, levels, ...).

-phpOLAPi is a successor of [phpOLAP](https://github.com/julienj/phpOlap) by Julien Jacottet, which is unfortunately not maintained anymore.
+phpOLAPi is a fork of [phpOLAP](https://github.com/julienj/phpOlap) by Julien Jacottet, which is unfortunately not maintained anymore.

-phpOLAPi can be used to explore database schemas (cubes, dimensions, hierarchies, levels, ...), execute MDX Queries and render the results in various forms: as a PHP array, a CSV text or an HTML table.

 Install
 -----